Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 --source "backend-unit" \

-The automation linking tool uses a YAML configuration file to define how test results should be linked to test cases.
+The automation linking tool uses a YAML or JSON configuration file to define how test results should be linked to test cases.
 The configuration supports three different linking methods.

 Basic configuration